 The baby name Schley was inspired by Winfield Scott Schley, hero of the Battle of Santiago Bay.

-Finally, the baby name Philippina, possibly inspired by the Philippines, was a one-hit wonder the year of the war:
+Finally, the baby name Philippina, possibly inspired by the Philippines, was another one-hit wonder the year of the war:

 1898: 5 baby girls named Philippina [debut]

-Interestingly, only one Philippina is accounted for in the SSDI data.
+Interestingly, only single Philippina is accounted for in the SSDI data.

 “Berks Babies Named in Honor of Dewey.”
 Reading Eagle 30 Apr.
 1899: 4.